kadern0/simple-app/Readme.md

-This is the project (1 out of 2) to deploy the simple-sinatra-app.
+This is the project to deploy the simple-sinatra-app on AWS.

 The proposed solution will build a docker container with the application and then use Cloudformation to create a Continuous